 The load distribution across the knee will be directly related to the amount of meniscus that is removed during surgery.
 With less meniscus tissue between the upper and lower leg bones, the joint will be less able to handle heavier loads.
 The uneven load distribution caused from the reduction in meniscus tissue, may increase knee degeneration in the joint.
 Lack of knee stability is often accompanied with pain while walking, running and jumping and may require you to wear a brace or use crutches.
 Overall, the knee is less likely to be as active as it once was and this will increase your risk of knee joint degeneration.
-By implementing a proactive conservative treatment protocol that involves the use of a Cold Compress or Ice Pack to keep inflammation and swelling down, the Knee T•Shellz Wrap® to combat range of motion loss and promote more blood flow in deep tissue, and consistent use of Passive Knee Stretches you can help lessen the chance and/or severity of knee joint degeneration and in some cases, our customers have prevented the onset of degeneration through regular use of these treatments.
+By implementing a proactive conservative treatment protocol that involves the use of a Cold Compress or Ice Pack to keep inflammation and swelling down, the Knee TShellz Wrap® to combat range of motion loss and promote more blood flow in the area of application, and consistent use of Passive Knee Stretches you can help lessen the chance and/or severity of knee joint degeneration.

 In the case of a discoid meniscus that did not heal through conservative treatments, part of your meniscus may be removed to relieve symptoms, prevent further tearing and preserve some of your meniscus cushioning function.